 It improves left ventricular function in diabetic patients with coronary heart disease.
 Recently, it has been shown to be effective in patients with heart failure of different etiologies.

 Trimetazidine inhibits beta-oxidation of fatty acids by blocking long-chain 3-ketoacyl-CoA thiolase, which enhances glucose oxidation.
-By preserving energy metabolism in cells exposed to hypoxia or ischaemia, trimetazidine prevents a decrease in intracellular ATP levels, thereby ensuring the proper functioning of ionic pumps and transmembrane sodium-potassium flow whilst maintaining cellular homeostasis.
+By preserving energy metabolism in cells exposed to hypoxia or ischemia, trimetazidine prevents a decrease in intracellular ATP levels, thereby ensuring the proper functioning of ionic pumps and transmembrane sodium-potassium flow whilst maintaining cellular homeostasis.

 - K McClellan, G Plosker (1999) Trimetazidine.
 A review of its use in stable angina pectoris and other coronary conditions https://www.ncbi.nlm.nih.gov/pubmed/10439934